BuildTheEarth/docs/source/guide/discord.rst

 Helper
 ++++++

-Helps the Moderator_\ s fulfil their duties.
+Helps the Moderator_\s fulfil their duties.
 They can mute and warn people.
-Helpers are moderators on trial after three weeks they are either promoted to Moderator_, demoted or thier trial is extended.
+Helpers are moderators on trial after three weeks they are either promoted to Moderator_, demoted or their trial is extended.

-To become a helper you can apply here: `Helper Application <links:Helper Application>`_
+To become a helper you can apply here: `Helper Application`_

 Wizards
 +++++++

-Staff that do a range of general stuff that doesn’t fit into any of the other roles.
+These staffs do a range of general stuff that doesn’t fit into any of the other roles.
 Most of them have something to do with the mod or modpack.

 Web Developer
 +++++++++++++

 Created and maintains the website.

-To become a Web Developer apply here: `Dev Application <links:Dev Application>`_ (The applications are always open for one week followed by 3 weeks of closed application)
+To become a Web Developer apply here: `Dev Application`_ (The applications are always open for one week followed by 3 weeks of closed application)

 Regional Build Team Manager (RBTL)
 ++++++++++++++++++++++++++++++++++

 Reviews Build Team applications and provides support for those teams.
-Thier main job is to relay information from the BTE staff to the individual build teams.
+Their main job is to relay information from the BTE staff to the individual build teams.
-There is no direct way to apply to become a RBTL.
+There is no direct way to apply to become an RBTL.
 They are either promoted from the other staff ranks or we offer the position to staff applicants that seem to have the right skills.

 Support
 +++++++

-Provides support for the modpack, minecraft issues or the project in the support channel.
+Provides support for the modpack, Minecraft issues or the project in the support channel.
 They also write support documentation like this Wiki and the Builders Guidebook.

-To become a Support apply here: `Support Application <links:Support Application>`_ (The applications are always open for one week followed by 3 weeks of closed application)
+To become a Support apply here: `Support Application`_ (The applications are always open for one week followed by 3 weeks of closed application)

 **What we look for:** People that like to help others.
-Some techical knowledge can be helpful.
+Some technical knowledge can be helpful.

 Public Relations (PR)
 +++++++++++++++++++++

 They're in charge of Public Relations and help promote the project.
-They control all official social media channels, create Youtube Videos, tanslate the website and documentation and perform outreach activities.
+They control all official social media channels, create Youtube Videos, translate the website and documentation and perform outreach activities.

-To join the PR team apply here `PR Application <links:PR Application>`_
+To join the PR team apply here `PR Application`_

 **What we look for:** The PR team needs many different types of people.